Associate Degree Nursing General Info

 |SOC110-A||Introduction to Sociology||3|

-*Documentation of current licensure as a Licensed Practical Nurse and eligibility to practice are required prior to admission to Advanced Nursing Concepts I.
+• Documentation of current licensure as a Licensed Practical Nurse and eligibility to practice are required prior to admission to ADN Nursing IA and ADN Nursing IA: Clinical.

-Students who have completed Licensed Practical Nursing program at another college are required to complete the following prior to admission to the Associate Degree Nursing Program:
+• Students who have completed a Licensed Practical Nursing Program at another college are required to provide documentation of completed program.

 Nursing courses with a clinical component may not be taken by a person:

-- Whose license is currently suspended, surrendered or revoked in any United States jurisdiction
+b.
+Whose license is currently suspended, surrendered or revoked in an United States jurisdiction

-- Whose license/registration is currently suspended, surrendered, or revoked in another country due to disciplinary action
+c.
+Whose license/registration is currently suspended, surrendered, or revoked in another country due to disciplinary action.